Collaborative Design of Prefabricated Façade Systems

 To enhance creativity and design freedom among architects, we stream our research investigations into three main directions: custom parametric modelling instruments, flexible robotic fabrication and most importantly a collaborative design process between various stakeholders.
 The digital design and fabrication tools are developed in parallel and are informed with technical limitations and material properties of wood.
 As such, this solution brings a new value to the industrial setup, a digital craftsmanship, where the creative needs and technical feasibility meet a stable ground forming continuous design-to-fabrication process.

 In order to provide more transparency, shorten the design–to–production process and provide creative freedom for architects, we develop a set of custom parametric tools of varied functions.
-These are playful instruments that boost architects’ creativity, help them to materialize their ideas, as well as rationalization tools for engineers to facilitate the facade planning phase and ensure continuous digital workflow.
+These are playful instruments that boost architects’ creativity, help them to visualize their ideas, estimate costs as well as rationalization tools for engineers to facilitate the facade planning phase and ensure continuous digital workflow.

 Wooden facades have a long history in Switzerland.
 Their form and aesthetics steam from centuries of trials and errors, which led to optimized systems regarding available resources, production feasibility and performance in the local climate.
 In our research we are learning from the old masters.
 Together with carpenters, wood engineers, robotic specialists and architects we are looking for the new interpretations of historic wood façades – shingles, board-on-board and beam-based facades.
 With the help of new design and production technologies we creatively expand its aesthetic expression, while keeping original logic and performance.